Mountain, hill and moorland

 The agricultural stocking capacity of an upland area and the impacts that grazing has on its wildlife varies considerably depending on the proportion of different habitats present and the climate.
-The large scale of unenclosed uplands, and their typically low stocking rates, allows animals to preferentially graze individual plant species or vegetation types as their palatability and nutritional value changes through the year.
-Shepherding of sheep around the land can help livestock utilise available forage more effectively and ensure overgrazing of favoured areas is avoided.
+The large scale of unenclosed uplands, and their typically low stocking rates, allows animals to preferentially graze individual plant species or vegetation types as their palatability and nutritional value changes through the seasons.
+Shepherding livestock can help utilise available forage more effectively and ensure overgrazing of favoured areas is avoided.

 It is possible to enhance, (and conversely damage) individual upland habitats by changing stocking levels, grazing periods or type of grazing animal.

 High grazing pressure over a prolonged period will reduce the abundance of certain plants, alter vegetation structure and in time change plant communities.
 Less palatable or unpalatable plants (e.g. mat-grass, wavy-hair grass, purple moorgrass) may come to dominate vegetation in such situations.
 Vegetation, soils and water features can all be damaged by trampling and potentially lead to erosion (increasing sediment flow in watercourses) and pollution.
 High stocking densities during the summer months can result in plants being unable to flower, reducing both pollen and nectar resources for a range of pollinating insects and seed production.
 High stocking will typically cause reduced height of vegetation, and increased uniformity of vegetation, both of which will negatively impact many upland species.